ChuckJonas/vscode-apex-autocomplete/README.md

 * System namespaces
 * Class methods & properties
+* Annotations

 Possible future completions:

 * SObject fields
 * SOQL Queries
-* Annotations

 ## Requirements

-* Mavensmate
+* `src` folder must be in root of workspace
-* Java
+* Java runtime installed an on path

 ## Known Issues

-This is running an external jar that is not really optimized for the interfaces provided by vs-code.
-Because of this, auto-complete may take some time to respond.
+After running a completion for the first time, a folder called `.vim-foce.com` will be created in your workspace root.
+This is a side effect of the current version of `tooling-force.com`.